In Charts | What You Need To Know About The COVID-19 Surge Right Now

-India’s COVID-19 tally stood above 1.28 crore on April 7 with 1,15,736 new cases being reported in 24 hours, as per the health ministry’s update.
-Reported new cases were up 19 percent in a single day, reaching an all-time high.
+India’s COVID-19 case tally now stands above 1.35 crore with 1.68 lakh new infections being reported in a day, as per the health ministry’s update on April 12, 2021.
+New cases recorded a new high for the sixth consecutive day.

-File image: A police officer, wearing a helmet depicting the coronavirus, requests a commuter to stay at home during the nationwide lockdown to curb the spread of COVID-19 in Chennai last year.
-(Image: Reuters)
+India has witnessed a resurgence in COVID-19 infections since mid-February (File image)

-India reported 630 new deaths and 59,856 new recoveries in the previous 24 hours, the latest release suggested.
-More than 8.70 crore doses fo COVID-19 vaccines have been administered across India so far, with 33,37,601 people receiving the jab in a day.
+India reported 904 new deaths (highest for any day in 2021) and 75,086 new recoveries in the previous 24 hours, the latest release showed.
+More than 10.45 crore doses of COVID-19 vaccines have been administered across India, according to the April 12 update.
+About 29.33 vaccine doses were administered in a day.

+Of the total vaccinations administered till date, 88 percent are recipients of their first dose and 12 percent have received the second dose.
+Among all states, Maharashtra has administered the most (nearly 1.02 crore) doses, followed by Rajasthan (97 lakh) and Gujarat (93 lakh).

 COVID-19 Vaccine Tracker: All you need to know about manufacturing and pricing